José Miguel Noguera: Career in Mexico

-In 1945 the Monterrey Football Club finally joined the ranks of professional soccer.
+In 1945 the Monterrey Football Club finally joined the ranks of professional football.
 They suffered a great tragedy on Mexico's Independence Day when they were refueling their bus, an incendiary device caused the bus to be engulfed in flames causing severe injuries to many of the players and a couple of them died later as a result of their sustained injuries.
 This prompted the League to loan the team several players without a fee.
 The League wanted Monterrey to finish the season.
 A player worth mentioning that played on this team with Noguera is Emilio Baldonedo.
 José Noguera was sent as a player-coach.
 He replaced Manuel Galan as the coach, making him the second coach in the Monterrey institution.
 Noguera set a couple of records with this Monterrey team.
-The first is being the team that received the most goals in a game, 14-0 against the Veracruz Sporting Club, in which Noguera missed a penalty.
+The first is being the team that received the most goals in a game, 14–0 against the Veracruz Sporting Club, in which Noguera missed a penalty.
 The second record is being the team that received the most goals in a season, 133 goals.

 Club Atletico Monterrey did not play in First Division the following year.

-After the disappointing season with Monterrey, Noguera transferred to Atlante F.C. of Mexico City and won the 1946-47 League Championship, the first ever in professional soccer for the mustangs.
-Atlante became the pride of Mexico City, even the Nation's President, Miguel Alemán Valdés, became their fan, taking a picture with the team prior to a match.
-During the 1947-48 season, Noguera tied with Horacio Casarin for second place honors in the goal scoring department.
+After the disappointing season with Monterrey, Noguera transferred to Atlante F.C. of Mexico City and won the 1946-47 League Championship, the first ever in professional football for the Mustangs.
+Atlante became the pride of Mexico City, even the Nation's president, Miguel Alemán Valdés, became their fan, taking a picture with the team prior to a match.
+During the 1947–48 season, Noguera tied with Horacio Casarin for second place honors in the goal scoring department.

 Career in the United States

-Atlante went on a six-game tour of California playing two games in San Francisco and four games in Los Angeles between August 15 and September 6, 1948, winning all of their games.
+Atlante went on a six-game tour of California playing two games in San Francisco and four games in Los Angeles between 15 August and 6 September 1948, winning all of their games.
 Atlante scored 41 goals and received 12.

 "Noguerita" stayed in 1948 and played as a professional in the Greater Los Angeles Soccer League (GLSL) from 1948 until 1954.
 During his stay in Southern California, Noguera became the propagandist for the sport of soccer and a mentor to the many young players around him.

 In California the newspaper reporters and public referred to Noguera as "el maestro" and "Mr. soccer" due to his superb dribbling and ball skills.